leoschwab/xymbassadors/BrandSentiment/3rdPartyBrandExpression.md

 By documenting the manner in which our brands are presented by 3rd parties, we can better understand the existing brand messaging.
 The manner in which our brand is displayed by others shows how they interpret our branding, as well as how their customers are introduced to our brands.

+CoinMarketCap is the cryptocurrency world's "go-to price checker for as long as anyone can remember," according to Bitcoin.com.
+There are a number of reasons why this site is the dominant force in the field of price tracker services, including strong brand awareness, length of time established, and familiarity.
+As a result, it is the go-to source for investors searching for the latest coin: the one with the most exciting prospects or the one that's the most undervalued.
+Understanding how Coinmarketcap presents the NEM/NIS1/XEM brand will help us understand our existing brand messaging.
+This is how they see us.

 Coinmarketcap
+Below is a screenshot from the NEM page on Coinmarketcap.
+They clearly mean NIS1 but as you can see there is no mention of NIS or NIS1 on the page.
+It is an unknown brand according to Coinmarketcap.
+The terms "NEM" and "XEM" appear to be used synonymously.
+It is clear that they see the name of the blockchain as "NEM" and its native token as "XEM".
+That is how NIS1 is known on the most popular crypto price check site in the world.
 ![image](https://user-images.githubusercontent.com/78247431/126914232-45638570-e849-413c-b53d-4757af5aedc7.png)
 Coingecko:
 ![image](https://user-images.githubusercontent.com/78247431/126914187-37f24dc2-8197-40ef-9241-4bf32a68b828.png)